 The FRC can provide counselling, system navigation and support groups to those who are supporting someone else with addiction and/or mental health concerns.
 The FRC aims to direct caregivers to the services that are most beneficial to meeting their individual needs through AMHS or another KFL&A-based support service.

-There is a support group available every Thursday from 5:30 to 7:00 p.m.
-Each week alternates between an in person group and a virtual group.
-Our support groups offers caregivers the opportunity to connect with others who are also supporting a loved one with mental health and/or addictions disorders.
-Our support groups offer caregivers a safe and welcoming environment where they can freely express themselves and have peer support while they support their loved one on their journey.
+There is a support group available in person, every other Thursday from 5:30 to 7:00 p.m.
+Our support group offers caregivers the opportunity to connect with others who are also supporting a loved one with mental health and/or addictions disorders.
+Our support group offer caregivers a safe and welcoming environment where they can freely express themselves and have peer support while they support their loved one on their journey.

 The Family Resource Centre is located in the AMHS-KFLA office at 552 Princess Street in Kingston – services are available by appointment.
 Staffed by our Family Support Worker, the FRC also features a library of educational materials available to borrow.
 All services are confidential and free.

 To connect to FRC Services, you can fill out a self-referral form on our Intake and Referrals page or reach out to us by phone or email.